Docs

 This function is passed an ApolloError object that contains either a networkError object or a graphQLErrors array, depending on the error(s) that occurred.

-If true, the is not executed.
+If true, the query is not executed.

 The default value is false.